When I have gorgeous homegrown heirloom tomatoes sitting on the kitchen counter, I can’t help but try to capture their beauty with photographs.

-I shoot pictures of them.
-Glamour shots.
-Ad nauseum.
-That’s what I was doing when my husband came home from work a few nights ago.
-No dinner in sight.
-He gently asked what we were going to do for dinner.
-I lied and said, ” I was just getting ready to make a marinara sauce.
-Would you be a sweetheart and run outside and snip some basil [while I take a few more photos]?”
+Taking photos of tomatoes is what I was doing when my husband came home from work a few nights ago.
+He was hungry and there was no dinner in sight.
+He gently asked what we were going to eat.
+I lied and said I was just getting ready to make a marinara sauce.
+I asked him to go snip some basil.
+Marinara sauce only requires tomatoes, garlic, and basil and takes about ten minutes to prepare.
+I could have it made by the time it took the water to boil and the pasta to cook.
+Dinner.

 ¼ cup extra virgin olive oil